ataboo/FlangeAssist/README.md

 Tell your jealous friends with IPhones about the JavaScript (cross-device) rewrite at http://atasoft.altervista.org

-Main features so far (v0.19):
+Main features so far (v0.20):
+-NEW Rigging Calculator: finds load on slings, nylon sling table.
--NEW Shape Calculator: finds volume/surface area.
+-Shape Calculator: finds volume/surface area.
--NEW Welding Electrode Reference: gives information based on AWS code.
+-Welding Electrode Reference: gives information based on AWS code.
--NEW Cash Counter: estimates your cash as you earn it -Unit Converter (length, pressure, volume, mass) -Paycheque Calculator (based on 146 Maintenance Agreement) -ASME flange tool (provides details based on flange size and rating)
+-Cash Counter: estimates your cash as you earn it -Unit Converter (length, pressure, volume, mass) -Paycheque Calculator (based on 146 Maintenance Agreement) -ASME flange tool (provides details based on flange size and rating)